openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following claims are used in the Credential Response:

 * `format`: REQUIRED.
-JSON string denoting the Credential's format
+JSON string denoting the format of the issued Credential.
 * `credential`: OPTIONAL.
 Contains issued Credential.
 MUST be present when `acceptance_token` is not returned.
 MAY be a JSON string or a JSON object, depending on the Credential format.
-See the table below for the format specific encoding requirements.
+See (#format_profiles) for the Credential format specific encoding requirements.
 * `acceptance_token`: OPTIONAL.
 A JSON string containing a token subsequently used to obtain a Credential.
 MUST be present when `credential` is not returned.
 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.

-The format value determines the format and encoding of the credential in the credential response.
-Details are defined in the credential format specific profiles in (#format_profiles).
+The `format` Claim determines the Credential format and encoding of the credential in the Credential Response.
+Details are defined in the Credential Format Profiles in (#format_profiles).

-Credential formats expressed as binary formats MUST be base64url-encoded and returned as a JSON string.
+Credential formats expressed as binary data MUST be base64url-encoded and returned as a JSON string.

 Below is a non-normative example of a Credential Response in a synchronous flow for a credential in JWT VC format (JSON encoded):